How to Get an Illinois Medical Marijuana Card?

 Benefits of an Illinois Medical Marijuana Card

-A medical cannabis card can go a long way in helping you manage your medical condition.
-It’s also one way to enjoy the privileges that come along with being a registered medical marijuana patient in the state of Illinois.
+A medical cannabis card can go a long way in helping you manage your condition.
+It’s also one way to enjoy the privileges that come along with being a registered weed patient in the state of Illinois.
 Here are a few of them:

 Grow Cannabis at Home

 You are only allowed to grow cannabis in the state of Illinois if you have a cannabis card.
 With one, you can grow up to 5 plants.

 All your medication should come from a licensed dispensary that only allows patients with a legit medical weed card to make a purchase.

 You get your medicine at a better price as the taxation structure is different for marijuana cardholders at dispensaries.